SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 You've actually been using value types extensively throughout the previous chapters.
-In fact, all of the basic types in Swift – integers, floating-point numbers, booleans, strings, enumerations, arrays and dictionaries – are value types.
+In fact, all of the basic types in Swift – integers, floating-point numbers, Booleans, strings, enumerations, arrays and dictionaries – are value types.

 Swift structures are also value types.